SigniFlow/SigniFlow-OpenAPI-WorkFlow-V2/docs/obtaining-credentials.md

 <!-- theme: info -->

-> SigniFlow maintains 8 cloud enviroments around the globe, you can sign up for a [30 Day Free Trial Account](https://accountsetup.signiflow.com/trial) on any of these servers.
+> SigniFlow maintains 8 cloud enviroments around the globe, you can sign up for a [30 Day Free Trial Account](https://accountsetup.signiflow.com/trial) on any of the regional data centres.

 ## 🌎 Data Centre List